 The Business Process Automation Model provides an ICT architecture framework for a head start on delivery of integration of applications, connected with existing technology.

-The Portal/Workflow Domain Model describes the workflow for a business process.
+The API Management and Application Workflow Domain Model describes the workflow for a business process.
 As workflows generally involve user interaction, user access to a web interface, and the content displayed to the users is included in this package.